hazelcast/hazelcast-jet/site/docs/operations/cdc-deployment.md

-When using [CDC data sources](../api/sources-sinks#cdc) in Jet, one must also take care that the source databases are set up correctly, meaning they have all the features required for change data event capture enabled.
+When using [CDC data sources](../api/sources-sinks#cdc) in Jet, one must also take care that the source databases are set up correctly, meaning they have all the features required for change data capture enabled.

 ## MySQL